costajob/akamai_ccu/README.md

 ## Scope
 This gem is a minimal wrapper of the [Akamai Content Control Utility](https://developer.akamai.com/api/purge/ccu/overview.html) APIs used to purge Edge content by request.
-The library is compliant with [CCU API V3](https://developer.akamai.com/api/purge/ccu/resources.html), based on the *Fast Purge* utility.
+The library is compliant with [CCU API V3](https://developer.akamai.com/api/purge/ccu/resources.html), based on the *Fast Purge Utility*.

 ## Motivation
 The gem has two main responsibilities: